Rent a room

 You also need to consider that the live-in landlord or householder will have their way of doing things already established and they are looking for someone to fit in.
 You can expect to use some of the communal areas including kitchen and lounge and in many cases you may have access to a garden or parking space.

-Use our ‘Find a room’ pages to find people with a room to rent and make sure your personal profile captures the key points of why you would make a good housemate.
-Find the right match is key, so try to complete as much of your personal profile as possible, in order to give the other person a good idea of what you are like and looking for.
+Use our ‘Rooms to rent’ pages to find people with a room to rent near you and make sure your own housemate listing captures the key points of why you would make a good housemate.
+Finding the right housemate match is key, so try to complete as much of your housemate listing as possible, in order to give the other person a good idea of what you are like and looking for.